umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Quote/index.md

 ![Quote Backoffice](images/Quote-Backoffice.png)

-The options you have for Quote is as follows:
+The options you have for Quote are as follows:

 - Column Width (This is mandatory because it decides how large the column containing Quote is)